 Activity 7.1.2.
 Review of line ministries’ websites and provision of up-to-date and standardised information on visa-free regime, including websites of Georgian Embassies abroad;

 Activity 7.1.3.
-Development of specific migration training curricula (main frameworks, trends, explanation of terminology, opportunities and risks) for schools (depending on age groups) and pre-school institutions
+Development of specific migration training curricula (main frameworks, trends, explanation of terminology, opportunities and risks) for schools (depending on age groups) and pre-school institutions.

 Activity 7.2.
 Capacity building of SCMI member state institutions on ETIAS